pnxenopoulos/awpy/awpy/data/map/README.md

 ## Updating the Map Background Images

+SimpleRadar backgrounds can be found [here](https://readtldr.gg/simpleradar).

 ### Option 1

-Map files created from instructions found in [@zoidbergwill/csgo-overviews](https://github.com/zoidbergwill/csgo-overviews).
+Create the map files using instructions found in [@zoidbergwill/csgo-overviews](https://github.com/zoidbergwill/csgo-overviews).
+This is how the backgrounds were initially created.

-SimpleRadar files used with permission.
-Get SimpleRadar [here](https://readtldr.gg/simpleradar).

 ### Option 2